- U.S. Court of Appeals, Fifth Circuit

-Obtained denial of Defendants’ motion to dismiss various claims involving concealment of revenue and stock repurchase.
+Successfully defeated Defendants’ motion to dismiss various claims involving concealment of revenue and stock repurchase.

-Recognized as “tidal wave” opinion and cemented the law protecting the agribusiness industry.
+Secured “tidal wave” opinion and cemented the law protecting the agribusiness industry.

 Preserved a favorable judgment after defeating a city’s claims seeking in excess of $28 million in damages.

-Obtained summary judgment against RICO claims seeking millions of dollars in damages.
+Secured successful summary judgment against RICO claims seeking millions of dollars in damages.

-Successfully defended against claims of fraud, breach of contract, unjust enrichment, constructive trust, breach of fiduciary duty, breach of the duty of good faith and fair dealing, conversion, and tortious interference with contract.
+Helped a national corporation successful defend claims of fraud, breach of contract, unjust enrichment, constructive trust, breach of fiduciary duty, breach of the duty of good faith and fair dealing, conversion, and tortious interference with contract.

 - Co-author, “The Supreme Court Expands the Breadth of RICO by Removing First-Party Reliance as an Element of A Civil RICO Claim,” American Bar Association’s Business Torts and RICO News, Winter 2009